 Minnesota Reading Corps launched in 2003, serving preschool children in four Head Start agencies.
 The early results showed the program model was effective.
 The program quickly expanded to serve children age 3–grade 3 in many more locations throughout Minnesota.

 Minnesota Reading Corps has grown each year to become the largest state AmeriCorps program in the country.
-There are over 750 Minnesota Reading Corps tutors currently serving in 500 Head Start centers, preschools, and elementary schools throughout the state.
-The program has plans to place more than 1,000 tutors in over 600 sites during the 2012-2013 school year.
+The program has plans to place more than 1,000 tutors in over 700 elementary schools and preschool settings during the 2014-2015 school year.

 Minnesota Reading Corps is an AmeriCorps program that provides trained literacy tutors for children age three to grade three.

 Minnesota Reading Corps is an AmeriCorps program.
 AmeriCorps is a network of national service programs that engage more than 80,000 Americans each year in intensive service to meet critical national and local needs.
 Serving through thousands of nonprofits, schools, and public agencies across the country, AmeriCorps members focus on six key areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.
 Created in 1993, AmeriCorps is part of the Corporation for National and Community Service, which also oversees Senior Corps, the Social Innovation Fund, and other programs that engage more than 5 million Americans of all ages and backgrounds in service each year.
 Individuals who serve in local programs like Minnesota Reading Corps are making a commitment to give of themselves to make an impact in our community.
 Though their service, AmeriCorps members gain valuable professional, educational, and life skills .
 To learn more about AmeriCorps, visit www.americorps.gov.